danidiaz/really-small-backpack-example/lesson1-renaming-modules/README.md

 # lesson 1 - convenience libraries

-In recent versions of Cabal, there is a new `mixins` section that allows us to rename modules (it also allows us to rename signatures, but let's leave that for the next lesson.)
+In recent versions of Cabal, there is a new `mixins` section that allows us to rename modules from our dependencies (it also allows us to rename signatures, but let's leave that for the next lesson.)

 We can make several renamed copies of the same module.
 In the example, we make to copies of module `Foo` defined in the "foo" convenience library: